SanjeevaRDodlapati/QeMLflow/docs/development/LINTING_FRAMEWORK_COMPLETION.md

 - **Continuous Monitoring**: Health tracking with trend analysis and dashboards
 - **Scalable Foundation**: Extensible framework for future quality enhancements

-The framework is now production-ready and actively improving ChemML's code quality, maintainability, and developer experience.
+The framework is now production-ready and actively improving QeMLflow's code quality, maintainability, and developer experience.

 ---
 *Implementation completed on June 16, 2025*